In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Numerical Examination of the Na i ve Score Test

 All four of these methods require us to select the value of the lasso tuning parameter.
 For LDPE, SSLasso, and dScore, we use 10-fold cross-validation to select the tuning parameter value that produces the smallest cross-validated mean square error, $\lambda_{\text{min}}$.
 As in the numerical study of the na\"{i}ve confidence intervals in Section~\ref{sec:waldsims}, we implement the na\"{i}ve score test using the tuning parameter value $\lambda_{\text{1SE}}$ and $\lambda_{\text{sup}}$.
+Unless otherwise noted, all tests are performed at a significance level of 0.05.